Rooted and Ruthless: Why Florida Mangroves Matter

 🐟 Nurseries for Fish, Condos for Crabs, Perches for Birds

-- Juvenile snook, tarpon, redfish, and snapper use mangroves as nurseries.
+- Juvenile snook, tarpon, redfish, and snapper use mangroves as nurseries, sheltering among submerged roots for weeks to months until they grow large enough to enter open water fisheries.

-- Crabs, shrimp, and other critters feed and hide in the root systems.
+- Crabs, shrimp, and countless invertebrates feed and hide in the complex root systems, supporting the food web that sustains larger predators and local seafood harvests.

-- Spoonbills, ibises, and even the occasional eagle nest in the canopy.
+- Spoonbills, ibises, herons, and even the occasional eagle roost or nest in the canopy—making mangroves prime spots for birding and wildlife viewing.

 “It’s like a fishy preschool—only the snacks are live bait.”